 - Delivering the goods.
 Interstates and semis have made fast delivery of both raw materials and manufactured products possible.

-- Easy travel.
+- Rapid travel.
 When we want to get there fast, we hop onto the interstate.
 There is little doubt that the interstate highway system has made it easier to cross long stretches of countryside in a hurry.

 - Tourism.
 If travel is easy, so is tourism, and tourism can give a tremendous economic boost to any given area.
 This boost is not only provided to the area of the final destination, however.
 Tourists may stop along the way to buy lunch, fill up the gas tank, or see another attraction.

 - Down on the farm.
 People with city jobs no longer have to live in the city—an interstate provides an easy way to commute.
 This has put country living within the reach of many.
-It’s no accident that most of the small farms left in Kansas are clustered around Wichita and Kansas City.
+It is no accident that most of the small farms left in Kansas are clustered around Wichita and Kansas City.

 - Eminent domain.
 The use of land for interstate highways has cost many people their homes and land.